 Credit balances (credits which exceed the charges on your account) can be made available to you in the following ways:

-If you attend Autumn/Spring Semester First Session only or Autumn/Spring Semester Second Session only, your session only includes seven weeks.
-Since living expenses, based on standard allowances determined by the SFAO, can only be included for your seven-week period of attendance, your financial aid may be adjusted accordingly.
+If you attend Summer Semester First Session only or Summer Semester Second Session only, your session only includes seven weeks.
+Since living expenses, based on standard allowances determined by the SFA, can only be included for your period of attendance, your financial aid may be adjusted accordingly.

 There are a number of co-op courses at Ohio State for which you can pay a nominal fee to be considered enrolled and at a fee-paid status with zero hours of enrollment.
 This arrangement allows Ohio State to report you as "enrolled" to the loan servicer so that you do not enter the grace period for your loans.
 It also allows you to remain eligible for coverage under health insurance programs.